Local real estate agents create scholarship

-“It is through the generosity of local business leaders like Bob and Sandy we can continue to reduce barriers to education by helping to keep college affordable,” CSM President Maureen Murphy said in a release.
+“It is through the generosity of local business leaders like Bob and Sandy we can continue to reduce barriers to education by helping to keep college affordable,” said CSM President Maureen Murphy.
 “The Johnston Fehl Scholarship Endowment will transform the lives of our students now and into the future.”

 A proud former U.S. Marine and a retired sergeant with the Washington, D.C., Fire Department, Johnston was decorated by President Richard Nixon for several heroic rescues during his time with the fire department.